xiangz-nudt/xiangz-nudt.github.io/index.md

   He is a distinguished member of <a href="http://www.ccf.org.cn/sites/ccf/" target="_blank">China Computer Federation</a> (CCF), the deputy secretary general of CCF <a href="https://www.ccf.org.cn/Chapters/TC/TC_Listing/TCIS_/" target="_blank">Technical Committee on Information Systems</a>, a member of CCF <a href="http://www.ccf.org.cn/sites/ccf/dsfzw.jsp" target="_blank">Expert Committee on Big Data</a>, an executive member of CCF <a href="http://tcdb.ccf.org.cn/" target="_blank">Technical Committee on Databases</a> and <a href="https://www.ccf.org.cn/sjzlfzwyh/" target="_blank">Data Governance Development Committee</a>, a member of Technical Committees on <a href="http://www.cipsc.org.cn/sigkg/" target = "_blank">Language and Knowledge Computing</a>, and BigSearch, <a href="http://www.cipsc.org.cn/index.php" target = "_blank">Chinese Information Processing Society of China</a>, and a member of society council of <a href="http://www.glkxygc.cn/" target="_blank">Management Science and Engineering of China</a>.
 He was selected for the project for high-level young talents of <a href="http://www.moe.gov.cn/" target="_blank">Ministry of Education of China</a> (国家级青年人才, 2020) and <a href = "http://www.cast.org.cn/art/2018/9/30/art_19_35872.html" target = "_blank">Young Talents Lift-up Program</a> (中国科协青托, 2018) of <a href = "http://www.cast.org.cn/" target = "_blank">China Association for Science and Technology</a>, also a recipient of National Key R&D Program for Young Scientists (青年科学家, 2022), Hunan Provincial Leading Talents (湖南省领军人才, 2023)， <a href = "http://kjt.hunan.gov.cn/zxgz/zkjj/" target = "_blank">Hunan Provincial Natural Science Fund</a> for Distinguished Young Scholars (湖南省杰青, 2019), <a href ="https://china.acm.org/awards.html" target="_blank">ACM SIGMOD China Rising Star Award</a> (新星奖, 2018) and the 1st Prize of Innovation for young faculty at NUDT (青年创新奖, 2020).
   </p>

-  <b>Xiang</b>'s research interests include: Knowledge Graphs, Advanced Data Management, and Information Retrieval.
+  <b>Xiang</b>'s research interests include: Knowledge Graphs, Advanced Data Management, and LLMs.
 </div>

 <div style="width:860px;margin:0px auto">